ned14/outcome/doc/src/content/tutorial/c-api/limitations.md

 1. A C++ function may not throw exceptions if it is safe to call from C, and so should always be marked `noexcept`.
-2. A C++ function should annotated with `extern "C"` to prevent its symbol being mangled, and thus give it the C rather than C++ ABI.
+2. A C++ function should be annotated with `extern "C"` to prevent its symbol being mangled, and thus give it the C rather than C++ ABI.
 3. You cannot use overloading in your `extern "C"` functions.
 4. You may only use types in your C++ function for which these traits are both true: